dhirajsharma072/envconf/README.md

 # Environment configuration library
 ##Features:
- 1. It will set environment variable from .env file which will be at the project base folder
+ 1. It will set environment variable from .env file which will be at the project root folder
- 2. It will check environment variable  from ".env.tpl" file whether environment variable is declared or not in .env file
+ 2. It will check environment variable  from ".env.tpl" file whether environment variable is declared or not in ".env" file
  3. It will provide typecasting of environment variables

 ## Getting started